An 11-Year-Old Allegedly Robbed A Gas Station In Stockton, California, Rode Off On His Skateboard

 Unfortunately, this is not the first time that a very young child has been accused of committing an armed robbery.
 In fact, in a 2016 case, an alleged armed robbery by a small child sparked an intense controversy due to the police response.

 As The New York Times reported at the time, on September 15, 2016, Columbus, Ohio police were called to a neighborhood following reports of an armed robbery.
 When police arrived, they spotted three individuals who matched the descriptions of the suspects.
 Two of them fled and were chased into a nearby alley.
-There, one of them – 13-year-old Tyre King – allegedly pulled a gun out of his waistband.
+There, one of the youngsters – 13-year-old Tyre King – allegedly pulled a gun out of his waistband.
 Officer Bryan Mason then fired on the suspect, killing him.
 The gun was later determined to be a BB gun.

 Mason was not charged with any crimes in connection with King’s death.